mindas22/dublinpc/monitor-colour-calibration-services-dublin/README.md

 A properly calibrated monitor is essential for colour critical work such as digital photography or graphic design.
 A calibrated screen gives you a trusted source for viewing your images.

-We can calibrate your monitor or laptop screen (CCFL, Wide-Gamut CCFL, White LED, RGB LED, CRT)  to get the ultimate in accurate colour display.
+We can calibrate your monitor or laptop screen (CCFL, Wide-Gamut CCFL, White LED, Retina Dipslay, RGB LED, CRT)  to get the ultimate in accurate colour display.
 Please contact to arrange the service.

 Price: €25.
 Also you can get it  free with windows re-installation services.